arinco-crew-community/four-tips-securing-serverless/tip_1.md

 - Not dependent on a specific language, SDK or code.
 - Authorization behaviour can be customised per your requirements.

-First thing we need to do is create an app registration.
-We can do this by executing the commands below.
+First thing we need to do is create an app registration by executing the commands below.
 These commands will do the following: create the app registration, update its App ID and generate a password credential.
 You'll need to replace the `{functionAppName}` with the functionAppName output from the initial deployment.

 ``` powershell